top of page

 Cons:

-• The heating element has difficulty keeping up with heavy use of the water
+• The heating element may have difficulty keeping up with heavy water use.

 2. RV Tankless Hot Water Heater